-- Special visitor parking is designated to the keyhole parking area. - Regular visitor parking is limited to the Maintenance Drive parking area and the designated visitor parking spaces in the Peachtree Gate parking area. - Resident student parking is limited to the Greek Row; Upper Quad; North and Magbee; Maintenance Drive; Emerson and Dempsey parking areas. - Commuter student parking is limited to the Goslin and Goodman parking areas. - Faculty/staff parking is limited to the Peachtree Gate, Schmidt/Dorough, Hearst, Woodrow Way fence line and Library parking areas. - Reserved parking, including buses and large vehicles, is designated to the Conant Center parking area with the assistance and direction of campus safety.
+- Special visitor parking is designated to the keyhole parking area. - Regular visitor parking is limited to the Maintenance Drive parking area and the designated visitor parking spaces in the Peachtree Gate parking area. - Resident student parking is limited to the Greek Row, Upper Quad, Bowden-Magbee, Maintenance Drive, Turner Lynch Campus Center and Dempsey parking areas. - Commuter student parking is limited to the Goslin and Goodman parking lots. - Faculty/staff parking is limited to the Peachtree Gate, Schmidt/Dorough, Hearst, Turner Lynch Campus Center and Library parking areas.

+• Reserved parking, including buses and large vehicles, is designated to the Conant Center parking area with the assistance and direction of campus safety.